 Pupils in Years 10 and 11 work towards gaining an Entry Level qualification in science.
 This term pupils will be completing work from units that explore the nature of chemical reactions, combustion, fossil fuels and their impact and renewable energy sources.

-Opening Up Easter – This unit invites pupils to select and present their knowledge of the Easter story as told in the Bible, reflecting on the relevance and importance of these events for some Christians today.
-There will be a range of activities to encourage pupils to offer their own opinions as a personal response and to learn through this religious festival.
+Pupils will focus on Opening Up Easter and the Easter story – This unit invites pupils to select and present their knowledge of the Easter story as told in the Bible, reflecting on the relevance and importance of these events for some Christians today.
+There will be a range of activities to encourage pupils to offer their own opinions and ideas as a personal response and to learn through this religious festival.

 Dance from around the world – This term, pupils will explore different dance styles from around the world such as Gumboot dancing and Bollywood.
 Building on the key words learnt last term: Action, Space, Dynamics and Relationship, to create and choreography their own routines to perform.